Platform – Table of Contents

 • Immediate lifting of the embargo against Cuba and normalization of relations.

-• Immediate end to U.S. interference and military intervention in Latin America; abolition of “Plan Colombia”.
+• Immediate end to U.S. interference, covert operations, and military intervention in Latin America.

 The Middle East

-• Immediate withdrawal of Israeli occupation forces from the West Bank, Gaza Strip and Golan Heights; enforcement of UN resolutions 242 and 338.
+• Immediate withdrawal of Israeli occupation forces from the West Bank, Gaza Strip, East Jerusalem, and Golan Heights; enforcement of UN Security Council Resolution 242.

 • The right of return, or appropriate compensation, for all Palestinian refugees.

-• Abolition of all military aid to Israel and other aggressor states.
+• Elimination of all U.S. military aid and arms sales to Israel, Egypt, Saudi Arabia, and all other recipients.

 • Distribution of AIDS treatments based on a sliding scale, from at-cost to free, for countries ravaged by the disease.